Colorado’s Comprehensive AI Regulation: A Closer Look at the New AI Consumer Protection Law

 Enforcement and Rulemaking

-The Colorado Attorney General has exclusive authority to enforce the Colorado AI Act and may promulgate rules to implement and enforce the law.
-This includes requirements for developer documentation, risk management policies, impact assessments, consumer notices, and establishing standards for rebuttable presumptions and affirmative defenses.
+The Colorado Attorney General holds exclusive enforcement authority.
+The office may create rules on documentation, risk policies, assessments, consumer notices, and standards for affirmative defenses.

 Conclusion